When visiting Epcot, you’ll see that the park is split up into different sections.

 There is, of course, the World Showcase where you can visit 11 different countries.
 But, the old Future World has been transformed into 3 new neighborhoods called: World Celebration, World Discovery, and World Nature.

-Let’s take a deep dive into The Land pavilion and see what else there is to explore.
+There’s a lot to see and do here, so let’s take a deep dive into the neighborhood pavilion and see all there is to explore.

-- Restaurants: 2 Quick Service (The Land Cart, Sunshine Seasons); 1 Table Service (Garden Grill)
+- Restaurants: 4 Quick Service (Joffrey’s, Pretzel Cart, Snack Stand, Cool Wash), 1 Table Service (Space 220)

 - Characters: None